 What Is a Workflow?

 An easy way to visualize a workflow is a to-do list.
-Let’s say you’re tackling a housecleaning project, and you want to map out what needs to be done in order.
-You make a list, and maybe even assign certain people in your family to do items on the list.
-The list is a workflow, the house is a business, and the people working on it are employees.
+Let’s say you’re tackling a housecleaning project and you want to map out what needs to be done in order.
+You make a list and assign certain people in your family to do items on the list.
+The list is a workflow, the house is a business and the people working on it are employees.
 The reason the list (workflow) is so important is it provides structure and ensures the necessary daily tasks are completed on time and in order.

 First, workflows create transparency of tasks.
 It gives insight into what types of tasks need to be completed daily, which department must complete these tasks and how long each will take.
 Not only does this help prevent errors, it also ensures team members are working on the right thing.

-A workflow creates efficiency.
+A workflow also creates efficiency.
 This is partly because tasks are divided into departments that are best equipped to handle them.
-This is also because having timeframes established allows companies to plan projects and campaigns.
+This is also because establishing time frames allows companies to plan projects and campaigns.

 Software to Help Create and Manage Workflows

-Creating and managing workflows are surprisingly completely different things when it comes to software.
-It doesn’t necessarily require third party software.
-Contrary to popular belief, the Microsoft Office Suite has enough tools to create one.
-The likely candidate in Office is Excel, though other tools such as Word may be helpful as well.
+Creating and managing workflows are surprisingly different when it comes to software.
+Furthermore, it doesn’t necessarily require third party software.
+In fact, contrary to popular belief, the Microsoft Office Suite has enough tools to create one.
+The likely candidate in Office is Excel, though other tools such as Word may be capable.